Gossty/cse-15-lab-reports/lab-report-1-week-2.md

 ## Moving Files with **scp**

-The next thing we are going to do is moving local files from our **local** machine to **remote** ieng6.
-This can be done with the following line: `scp <FileName.java> cs15lwi22atn@ieng6.ucsd.edu~/`.
+The next thing we are going to do is moving files from our **local** machine to **remote** ieng6.
+This can be done with the following line: `scp <FileName.java> cs15lwi22atn@ieng6.ucsd.edu~/`(don't forget about unique letters in **ieng6**).
 You should get something like this:

 ![Image](SCP.png)

 **Note**: *Don't forget to create a file on your local device first.*

 At first when I ran WhereAmI file on my laptop, it showed me MAC OS X, my username, home directory and a path to download directory.
 After logging into ssh OS changed to Linux and home directory changed to another.

 ## Setting an SSH Key

 Now we will set up an SSH key, so that log in process would take less time.
 Here are the steps you should take:

 1. On local device write: `ssh-keygen`;
 2. Copy the path that is given to you in the next output and insert it as an input;
 3. `ssh` to your **ieng6** account;